criteo/autofaiss/docs/getting_started/quantization.rst

 ------------

 You have limited RAM constraint but need to do similarity search on a lot of vectors?
 Great!
-You are in the right place :) This lib automatically builds a quantized index that maximizes the recall scores given a memory and query speed constraint.
+You are in the right place :) This lib automatically builds an optimal index that maximizes the recall scores given a memory and query speed constraint.

-The quantize command
+The build_index command
 --------------------

-The ``autofaiss quantize`` command takes the following parameters:
+The ``autofaiss build_index`` command takes the following parameters:

 +----------------------------+----------+----------------------------+
 | Flag available             | Default  | Description                |